shenxianpeng/blog/README.md

 ```
 ## :memo: Article Structure

 Articles are saved by folder, with the hierarchy of year/month.

-I follow below steps when I create an article, for example `abc.md` in August 2019.
+Follow the following steps when creating an article, for example: `abc.md` in August 2019.

 1. use command `hexo new "abc"` to generate `abc.md`
 2. manually create `2021/05/` under `source/_post` folder
 3. move `abc.md` to `source/_post/2021/05/`
 4. update `tags`, `categories` and `author` fields in `abc.md` file
-5. start writing...
+5. start writing ...
 I always use `hexo s` to see how it looks

-> Any unfished posts need to be moved `todo` folder first. when done move to `source/_post/...` in published.
+> Any unfished articles need to be moved to `todo` folder.
+When it's done, move to `source/_post/...` for publishing.

 ## 🚀 Deploy